v1s0or/TorielLoader/README.md

 </div>

 # TorielLoader
-just a malware loader that probably can handle more malware, thats why its called toriel loader (you can probably know what im talking about if we talk about fan art)
+just a malware loader that probably can handle more malware (will implement later), thats why its called toriel loader (toriel has big boobs 🙏👅)

 # Required Modules
 - colorama